bluetoother/ble-shepherd/README.md

         data: '0x78c5e570796e',
     }
     ```

 <br />

 - **PASSKEY_NEED**
-    The encryption process of connection requires a passkey.
-This event only support CC254X SoC.
+    The encryption process of connection is requesting for a passkey.
+This event is CC254X only.

     - `msg.type` (*String*): `'PASSKEY_NEED'`
     - `msg.data` (*Object*): This object has fileds of `devAddr`, `connHandle`, `uiInput`, and `uiOutput`.